eks-poc/edx-platform/README.rst

 Issue Tracker
 -------------

-We use JIRA for our issue tracker, not GitHub issues.
+We use JIRA for our only issue tracker, not GitHub issues.
 You can search `previously reported issues`_.
 If you need to report a problem, please make a free account on our JIRA and `create a new issue`_.